gbv/login-server/README.md

 By default, each token is valid for 120 seconds.
 You can adjust this by setting `JWT_EXPIRES_IN` in `.env`.

+Tokens get be received either through the [/token endpoint](#get-token) or by using the [WebSocket](#websocket) request of type `token`.
+Additionally, a token is sent after the user is logged in and then regularly before the last token expires.

 ## API
 To be extended.